-- Land use, indicating ESA per vehicle
+- Land use, indicating ESA per vehicle;

-- Production intensity, indicating number of, and types of vehicles for inputs and outputs
+- Production intensity, indicating number of, and types of vehicles for inputs and outputs; and

 - Distance travelled on such roads.

-As required by the LGA (Rating), Schedule 2 categories (Appendix B) can be used to define types of low volume pavement consumers for the purpose of levying differential charges:
+As required by the Rating Act, Schedule 2 categories (Appendix B) can be used to define types of low volume pavement consumers for the purpose of setting rates differentially:

-- Land use category as a proxy for land use attribute - Land area as a proxy for production volume relevant to land area - Land value or capital value as a proxy for production volume not associated with land area - Land-location category as a proxy for distance.
+- Land use category; - Land area as a proxy for production volume relevant to land area; - Land value or capital value as a proxy for production volume not associated with land area; - Land-location category as a proxy for distance.